 world <- map_data(“world”)

 This loads just over 25 thousand rows of map data into a data frame, which means, as we’ve seen from Chapter 3, we can explore any and all of this data with commands like str(), head() or summary().
 We can plot the countries by tracing a path along the latitude and longitude pairs in the map data, which has the effect of drawing the country borders.
 Paths are grouped by the column labeled group (in this data, groups are the country) and the data frame must be sorted in order (an important detail, as we’ll see later).
 To create the final map, we call coord_map() to create the map projections (we will use the Mercator projection for this example) and we’ll use a simple black and white theme on it with the theme_bw() function.
-Once we have the countries traced out we will then add the points from the ZeroAccess data on the map as if we are creating a scatter plot like we did before.# load map data of the world
+Once we have the countries traced out we will then add the points from the ZeroAccess data on the map as if we are creating a scatter plot like we did before.

+Requires “map” and “mapproj” packages

+# load map data of the world

 world <- map_data("world")